 Updating your details

-If you need to update your details with us, including change of address, contact details and vehicle registrations, please complete our online change of details form.
+If you need to update your details with us, including change of address and contact details, please complete our online change of details form.
+You do not need to notify us if you are changing or have changed your vehicle.

 To request a replacement Blue Badge application form, email us at email@example.com.